pergalsk/api-mockup-server/README.md

 If you want to mockup only some of rest APIs you can use API Mockup Server as a mockup layer between your running back-end server and frontend application.
 In this scenario you have to configure proxy server target with running back-end.
 If you use more then one target, API Mockup Server will ask you to choose one target via CLI interface on server start.

-Note: You don't have to restart the server when you make changes in routes config _(if path is defined)_ or data files.
+Note 1: You don't have to restart the server when you make changes in routes config _(if path is defined)_ or data files.
 API Mockup Server will automatically reflect new configuration while running.

+Note 2: Server will add `x-api-mockup-server` header to all mocked/proxied responses with some metadata.
+You can turn it off by setting `mockHeader: false` in server options.

 ```
 FILE STRUCTURE: